ART EXHIBITION REVIEW: TSA SEFALENG Richard Mokgomme's third solo exhibition currently showcased at OOVOOKOO Gallery in Selby, Johannesburg

 A centerpiece of the exhibition is the monumental collage painting titled "RE APARETSWE KE LERU LE LENTSHO (Dark Cloud Hovering Upon Us)," spanning from 1994 to 2024.
 In this intricate composition, Mokgomme confronts viewers with the harsh realities of city streets, where illegal advertisements for "fly by night" abortions, quick money schemes, and fraudulent healers prey on unsuspecting citizens.
 Through meticulous detail and layered symbolism, the artist urges viewers to recognize the urgency of collective action towards a more just and equitable society.
 Additionally, Mokgomme's sculptures, crafted from bones, serve as a powerful reminder of the importance of active citizenship, encouraging viewers to engage in the democratic process and effect positive change in their communities.

 "TSA SEFALENG" is a thought-provoking and timely exhibition that not only celebrates South Africa's progress since the advent of democracy but also challenges viewers to confront the ongoing challenges and injustices that persist.
 Through his evocative artwork, Richard Mokgomme invites viewers to engage critically with the complexities of the past, present, and future, ultimately calling for collective reflection and action towards a more inclusive and equitable society.
-The exhibition, which opened on February 15th and runs until March 10th, serves as a powerful catalyst for dialogue and social change.
+The exhibition, which opened in February 15th and runs until March 10th, serves as a powerful catalyst for dialogue and social change.

 Chepape Makgato is an independent artist, freelance arts writer and chief curator at William Humphreys Art Gallery.
 He also serves as a deputy chairperson of the South African Museums Association Central (Free State and Northern Cape provinces region)